AviatrixSystems/avxlabs-docs/ace_pro/docs/lab1.md

 Navigate to **CoPilot > Cloud Resources > Cloud Networks > VPC/VNets & Subnets**.

-Verify if the CIDR range `192.168.12.0/24` overlaps with any currently used **CIDR ranges**, as illustrated below.
+First, verify whether specific CIDR blocks are already in use.
+Click the `Check CIDR Overlap` link and determine if the `192.168.12.0/24` range overlaps with any existing CIDR ranges, as shown in the illustration below.

 ```{figure} images/lab1-vnet1.png
 ---